 Bird Help Basics

 The following information is intended to troubleshoot common situations and provide general education, but only covers these issues broadly.
-If you find a bird in need of help, it is important to contact an expert.
-To find help in your area, you can contact animal control, your game warden, and local vet offices for a referral.
+To find expert help in your area, you can contact animal control, your game warden, and local vet offices for a referral.
 Your state may also have an online registry of wildlife rehabbers.
 Local pet groups may be able to suggest pigeon- and dove-friendly vets or rescues.
 Please do ask questions and verify what will happen to birds you drop off with rehabbers, veterinarians, or organizations - pigeons especially are often euthanized as they are not native species, and many shelters are not equipped or trained to accommodate birds.

 What NOT to Do